tttmmmyyyy/fixlang/Documentation.md

     - Creates an array filled with the initial value.
     - The capacity is set to the same value as the length.
     - `new(n, x) = [x, x, x, ..., x]` (of length `n`).
+- `pop_back : Array a -> Array a`
+    - Pop an element at the back of an array.
+    - If the array is empty, this function does nothing.
+- `push_back : a -> Array a -> Array a`
+    - Push an element to the back of an array.
+- `reduce_length : Int -> Array a -> Array a`
+    - Reduce the length of an array.
 - `reserve : Int -> Array a -> Array a`
     - Reserves the memory region for an array.
 - `set : Int -> a -> Array a -> Array a`